Tottenham History, Family Crest & Coats of Arms

 The surname Tottenham was first found in Middlesex, where they were Lords of the manor of Tottenham in that shire from ancient times.
 "This place, written in Domesday Book Toteham, and now sometimes called Tottenham High Cross, is a genteel village, consisting chiefly of one long street formed by houses irregularly arranged, on the road from London to Cambridge."
 Literally the place name means "homestead or village of a man called Totta," from the Old English personal name + "ham."

-Important Dates for the Tottenham family
+Early History of the Tottenham family

 This web page shows only a small excerpt of our Tottenham research.
 Another 71 words (5 lines of text) covering the years 1959, 1685, 1758, 1731 and are included under the topic Early Tottenham History in all our PDF Extended History products and printed products wherever possible.